 Offshore Fishing Charter

 Offshore Fishing is defined as any fishing done farther than nine miles from the coast.
-Here the water is cooler, waves rougher, and fish bigger.
+Here the water is cooler and fish bigger.

 What is offshore fishing?

 Unlike most of the smaller boats in our area, Seafood Charters has the Gulf of Mexico federal permits for charter fishing beyond 9 miles.
-Captain Keith has spent years SCUBA diving every offshore ledge, wreck, or reef that we will be fishing.
+Captain Keith has spent years SCUBA diving many of the offshore ledges, wrecks, or reefs that we will be fishing.
 His knowledge of the underwater topography gives him an edge when dropping lines.
 Grouper, snapper, hogfish, kingfish, cobia, and Spanish mackerel are common target species.
 Be prepared to weather the waves and wind as well as handle bigger fish.

 These fishing charter trips travel beyond 9 miles, and need a special permit.
 The 9 mile mark is where international waters begin, and why a special permit is necessary.
-On these trips, you may see grouper, snapper, hogfish, kingfish, cobia, Spanish mackerel, and amberjack.
-These trips travel into colder and saltier waters.
+On these trips, you may see grouper, snapper, hogfish, kingfish, cobia, Spanish mackerel, amberjack, and many other species.

 Offshore Fishing Charter | Fish You Might Catch